Shellfish: Shellfish in various cuisines

 Archaeological finds have shown that humans have been making use of shellfish as a food item for hundreds of thousands of years.
 In the present, shellfish dishes are a feature of almost all the cuisines of the world, providing an important source of protein in many cuisines around the world, especially in the countries with coastal areas.

 In Japan

-In the Japanese cuisine, chefs often use shellfish and their roe in different dishes.
+In Japanese cuisine, chefs often use shellfish and their roe in different dishes.
 Sushi (vinegared rice, topped with other ingredients, including shellfish, fish, meat and vegetables) features both raw and cooked shellfish.
 Sashimi primarily consists of very fresh raw seafood, sliced into thin pieces.
 Both sushi and sashimi are served with soy sauce and wasabi paste (a Japanese horseradish root, a spice with extremely strong, hot flavor), thinly sliced pickled ginger root, and a simple garnish such as shiso (a kitchen herb, member of the mint family) or finely shredded daikon radish, or both.